awoelf/social-network-db/README.md

 ## About the Project

-This is a database for a social network that uses MongoDB and express.
-The Social Network Database keeps track of users, their thoughts (posts), and other users' reactions.
+The Social Network Database keeps track of users, their thoughts (posts), and other users' reactions using MongoDB.

 ### Features

 * View, create, update, and delete data.
 * Add and delete user friends
-* Keep track of the number of thoughts a user creates
+* Keep track of the number of thoughts and reactions a user creates

 ### Built With
 * [Express](https://www.npmjs.com/package/express)